openframeworks/ofBook/16_memory/chapter.md

 cout << "a: " << a << " b: " << b << endl;
 ```

 will behave the same, that's, a will end up being 7 and a will be 5.
-When we use objects the behaviour in c++ is different to that of Java.
+When we use objects the behaviour in C++ is different to that of Java.
 For example, let's say we have a class Ball:

 ```cpp
 class Ball{
 public:
     void setup();
     //...

     ofVec2f pos;
 }
 ```